Next-to-next-to-leading-order QCD corrections to $e^+e^-\to J/\psi+\eta_c$ at $B$ factories

 { \it 3.~Outline of calculation and main result.} To compute $f^{(2)}$, we take the shortcut by directly calculating the quark-level amplitude for $\gamma^*\to c\bar{c}({}^3S_1^{(1)},P_1)+c\bar{c}({}^1S_0^{(1)},P_2)$.
-To LO accuracy in $v$, we neglect the relative momentum in each $c\bar{c}$ pair prior to carrying out the loop integration, which amounts to directly extracting the NRQCD SDCs from the hard loop region.
+To LO accuracy in $v$, we neglect the relative momentum in each $c\bar{c}$ pair prior to carrying out the loop integration, which amounts to directly extracting the NRQCD SDCs from the hard region.
 We work in $d=4-2\epsilon$ spacetime dimensions to regularize both UV and IR divergences.
-About 2000 NNLO Feynman diagrams, as well as the corresponding amplitudes are generated by {\tt QGraf}~\cite{Nogueira:1991ex} and {\tt FeynArts}~\cite{Hahn:2000kx}.
+About $2000$ NNLO Feynman diagrams, as well as the corresponding amplitudes are generated by {\tt QGraf}/{\tt FeynArts}~\cite{Nogueira:1991ex,Hahn:2000kx}.
 Some representative diagrams through NNLO are sampled in Fig.~\ref{feynman:diagrams}.
-It is legitimate to drop those ``light-by-light'' diagrams in which $J^\mu_{\rm EM}$ directly couples with the light quark, since $\sum_{q=u,d,s} e_q=0$.
+Since the center-of-mass energy at $B$ factory exceeds twice bottom quark mass, we explicitly include the bottom loops in both regular and light-by-light diagrams.
+It is legitimate to drop those ``light-by-light'' diagrams in which $J^\mu_\text{EM}$ directly couples with the light quark, since $\sum_{q=u,d,s} e_q=0$.
 The covariant projector technique is utilized to project each $c\bar{c}$ pair onto the intended quantum number.
 We then employ the packages {\tt FeynCalc}/{\tt FormLink}~\cite{Mertig:1990an,Feng:2012tk} to conduct the trace over Dirac and SU$(N)$ color matrices.
-After the integration-by-parts (IBP) reduction with the aid of {\tt Apart}~\cite{Feng:2012iq} and {\tt FIRE}~\cite{Smirnov:2014hma}, we end up with about 700 Master Integrals (MIs).
+After the integration-by-parts (IBP) reduction with the aid of {\tt Apart}~\cite{Feng:2012iq} and {\tt FIRE}~\cite{Smirnov:2014hma}, we end up with about $700$ master integrals (MIs).
+Originally, we first tried to employ the sector decomposition (SD) method to evaluate these MIs numerically and find it extremely challenging to obtain reliable results within tolerable amount of time.
+Fortunately, a powerful new algorithm dubbed Auxiliary Mass Flow (AMF) has recently been developed by Liu and Ma~\cite{Liu:2017jxz,Liu:2020kpc}.
+This algorithm is based on numerical differential equation method, which is tailored to tackle multi-scale multi-loop MIs with high numerical precision in a short time.
+We utilize the recently released package {\tt AMFlow}~\cite{Liu:2022chg} to compute all the MIs.